ByggL/hackaton-ynov/README.md

     - A link redirecting to the website where the assignement must be submitted
     - A button to indicate that you've completed the assignement

-- A button on the top allowing to filter the assignements.

 An assignement is higlighted considering the time left before the deadline :
-- Green if there is more than 1 week left
+- Green if there is more than a week left
-- Yellow if there is more than 2 days left
+- Yellow if there is less than a week left
 - Red if there is less than 2 days left